Nerve agent

+The first nerve agents were discovered by IG Farben in Nazi Germany.
+The extreme toxicity of tabun was learned in 1936, followed by sarin in 1938 and soman in 1944.
+The Wehrmacht became the first military to stockpile nerve agent munitions, but they were not used for fear of Allied retaliation.
+France, the Soviet Union, the United Kingdom, and the United States all captured and studied German nerve munitions.
+During the Cold War, the Soviet and United States chemical weapons program became the first and second largest in history, primarily stockpiling thousands of tons nerve agents alongside mustard gas.

+Ba'athist Iraq also developed nerve agents, becoming the first country to use them in warfare, killing tens of thousands of civilians and troops in the Iran–Iraq War.
+This began with a tabun attack in 1984 and included the Halabja massacre, which killed over 3,000 people.
+The Japanese doomsday cult Aum Shinrikyo was the first to use nerve agents for chemical terrorism, killing dozens in the 1994 Matsumoto sarin attack, 1995 Tokyo subway sarin attack, and assassination attempts with VX-filled syringes.
+Ba'athist Syria's also used sarin in the Syrian civil war, including the 2013 Ghouta attack, which killed between three hundred and seventeen hundred people.

+Nerve agent development, production, and stockpiling were first comprehensively banned by the 1993 Chemical Weapons Convention, adopted by 193 states as of 2026.
+Despite this, nerve agents were used in the assassination of Kim Jong-nam and poisoning of Sergei and Yulia Skripal, allegedly ordered by North Korea and Russia respectively.
-Nerve agents are generally colorless and flavorless liquids.
-Nerve agents evaporate at varying rates depending on the substance.
-None are gases in normal environments.
-The popular term "nerve gas" is inaccurate.

-Agents Sarin and VX are odorless; Tabun has a slightly fruity odor and Soman has a slight camphor odor.
+Nerve agents are generally colorless liquids under normal conditions; the popular term "nerve gas" is inaccurate.
+Agents sarin and VX are odorless; tabun has a slightly fruity odor and soman has a slight camphor odor.

 Biological effects

 Nerve agents attack the nervous system.
 All such agents function the same way resulting in cholinergic crisis: they inhibit the enzyme acetylcholinesterase, which is responsible for the breakdown of acetylcholine (ACh) in the synapses between nerves that control whether muscle tissues are to relax or contract.
 If the agent cannot be broken down, muscles are prevented from receiving 'relax' signals and they are effectively paralyzed.
 It is the compounding of this paralysis throughout the body that quickly leads to more severe complications, including the heart and the muscles used for breathing.
 Because of this, the first symptoms usually appear within 30 seconds of exposure and death can occur via asphyxiation or cardiac arrest in a few minutes, depending upon the dose received and the agent used.